Risk management plans

 Publication of RMPs and their summaries

-Since July 2022, EMA publishes RMPs (main body and annexes 4 and 6) for centrally authorised products that:
+From 20 October 2023, EMA is publishing RMPs (main body and annexes 4 and 6) for all centrally authorised products:

-The aim is to increase transparency of the safety review process for a medicine or active substance.
+The aim is to increase transparency of the safety review process for all centrally authorised products.

-For further information on RMP summaries and on the anonymisation of protected personal data (PPD) and assessment of commercially confidential information (CCI) during the preparation of RMPs, see:
+For further information on RMPs and on the anonymisation of personal data (PD) and assessment of commercially confidential information (CCI) during the preparation of RMPs, see:

 Post-authorisation guidance